marceloavilaoliveira/waycarbon-challenge/README.md

 $ bash/build.sh -c frontend|backend
 ```

-## Pushing the Docker images to ECR ##
+### Pushing the Images to Repository ###

-To push the Docker images for both the frontend and the backend execute the following:
+To push the Docker images to Docker Hub repository for both the frontend and the backend execute the following:

 ```bash
 $ bash/push.sh